Johnny English: Reception

-On Rotten Tomatoes, the film has an approval rating of 33% based on 122 reviews with an average rating of 4.8/10.
+On Rotten Tomatoes, the film has an approval rating of 33% based on 120 reviews.
 The site's critical consensus reads, "A tame spy spoof that elicits infrequent chuckles."
 On Metacritic, the film has a score of 51 out of 100 based on 32 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Soundtrack

 All tracks were written by Edward Shearmur and performed by London Metropolitan Orchestra unless otherwise noted.